top of page

 If Cold War liberals thought in terms of friends and enemies, did they adopt a neoconservative reasoning that involved spreading liberal democracy around the world, including by force?

-I’ve written about why Aron towards the end of his life said a lot of positive things about Margaret Thatcher.
+I’ve written about why Aron, towards the end of his life, said a lot of positive things about Margaret Thatcher.
 He also supported Reagan’s presidency.
 He liked Reagan’s anti-communism.
 He essentially thought that wide swaths of the American political establishment in the Democratic Party were no longer taking communism very seriously.
-Aron totally believed that the communists, especially in the last years of his life, were renewing a program of conquering the world.
-That’s not to say he became a neocon.
+Aron totally believed that the communists, especially in the last years of his life, were renewing a program to conquer the world.
+That’s not to say he became a neocon, but he certainly was admired by the American neocons, in particular by Midge Decter, Norman Podhoretz, and Irving Kristol.

 The relevance of Cold War liberalism today.